emqx/emqx-exporter/README.md

         from: exporter
 ```

-For EMQX 4.4, make sure the `emqx_prometheus` plugin has been started, and check it in the dashboard(http://your_cluster_addr:18083/#/plugins).
+For EMQX 4.4 open-source, make sure the `emqx_prometheus` plugin has been started on all nodes, check it one by one on the dashboard <http://your_cluster_addr:18083/#/plugins>.

-Refer to the [example](examples/docker/prometheus-emqx4.yaml) to learn how to add scrape configs for EMQX 4.4.

 ## Grafana Dashboard
 Import all [templates](./config/grafana-template) to your Grafana, then browse the dashboard `EMQX` and enjoy yourself!